 An AWS route table contains a set of rules or routes, which is used to determine where the network traffic is directed to.

-These are the benefits Amazon Route 53 provides.
+These are the benefits provided by Route 53.
 What key features make Route 53 special?

 AWS Route 53 Key Features